These Hugo Cocktails are delightfully refreshing spritzer with fresh mint, lime, elderflower syrup, Prosecco, and sparkling water!

-- Sparkling/Seltzer Water: Apparently these are about the same thing.
+- Sparkling/Seltzer Water: You can use either, as they’re about the same thing.
 Seltzer was a German brand of sparkling water whose popularity transformed it into a generic trademark kind of like “Kleenex”.
 Club soda, however, is different.
 Don’t use club soda.

 - 1 sprig of mint

-- 1 Tbsp elderflower syrup more if you like it sweet
+- 1 Tbsp elderflower syrup more if you like it sweet, 15 mL

 - ½ cup ice cubes

-- Gently rub the mint leaves together to draw out the flavor, then place in glass.
+- Muddle: Briefly muddle the mint in your glass, or leaves between your palms to draw out the flavor, then place in glass.
 You can either remove the leaves from the stem or keep them on.
+Add lime slices.

-- Add elderflower syrup, Prosecco, a few slices of lime, and a splash of sparkling water.
+- Assemble: Pour in elderflower syrup, Prosecco, and a splash of sparkling water.

 - Serve: Stir to combine and serve immediately on ice.